Now you can earn your master's degree and Pa. special education certification completely online, no visits to campus required.

 The master of science degree with special education certification is designed for

-The program is designed to prepare individuals for Pennsylvania certification in special education.
+teachers who wish to earn Pennsylvania certification in special education.

 Eligible for Admission

-To be eligible for admission into the Master of Science program with Special Education certification option, applicants must possess a previously earned Pennsylvania instructional certificate in one of the areas below and present a copy of the certificate during the admissions process.
+To be eligible for admission into the program, applicants must possess a previously earned Pennsylvania instructional certificate in one of the areas below and present a copy of the certificate during the admissions process.
 An applicant who is certified in another state may contact the Pennsylvania department of education (PDE) at www.pde.psu.edu to apply for PA certification, prior to admission to Wilkes University.

 Candidates applying to Wilkes University for special education will apply for one of the following grade bands: